paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

-the same problem can, with relatively modest efforts, be examined by independent researchers who can verify findings, and bring to bear different perspectives, approaches, and methods—sometimes with consequantial changes in the conclusions, as the empirical example in this paper shows.
+the same problem can, with relatively modest efforts, be examined by independent researchers who can verify findings, and bring to bear different perspectives, approaches, and methods—sometimes with consequential changes in the conclusions, as the empirical example in this paper shows.

 ## Keywords